kambaranil957-netizen/python-practice/README.md

 # Python practice
-this repository contains my "daily DSA problems with python". i am using this repo to imprve my problem solving skills and prepare for "technical interviews".
+This repository contains my "daily DSA problems with python".
+I am using this repo to imprve my problem solving skills and prepare for "technical interviews".
 ----
 ## Program: Adding two numbers
 ''' python